AdesisNetlife/croak/README.md

 ### Features

 - Centralizes your project Grunt tasks configuration
-- Easily manage and orchestrates different configuration for multiple projects
+- Easily manages and orchestrates different configuration for multiple projects
-- Abstract and provides more control for tasks configuration
+- Abstracts and provides more control for tasks configuration
 - Support for global located Gruntfiles
 - Support to link node gruntfile-like specific package
 - Extends or overwrites global Gruntfile from local configuration
-- Provides the same Grunt API and very similar CLI (things don't gonna change too much)
+- Provides the same Grunt API and very similar CLI (things won’t change too much)
 - Customizes Grunt execution options from a config file (future `.gruntrc`)
-- You do not need local node packages installed in order to run Grunt
+- You don’t need local node packages installed in order to run Grunt

 ## Installation

-It is recommended you install Croak as global package:
+It is recommended that you install Croak as global package:
 ```shell
 $ npm install croak -g
 ```

-Then create the configuration file:
+Then, create the configuration file:
 ```
 $ croak init -g
 ```

 The above command will create a `.croakrc` file in your user home directory, as global configuration.

 Still confused?
-Please, take some minutes reading the detailed documentation below
+Please, take some minutes to read the detailed documentation below

 ## Table of Contents